|Maps:||LPI Hornsby 9130-4S 1:25000|

 From 14 Aug 2016, last checked 14 Aug 2016

 The walk starts with about 15 minutes of street walking.
-Leave Lindfield Station on the west side, the side away from the Pacific Hwy, and turn left.
+Leave Lindfield Station on the east side, the side away from the Pacific Hwy, and turn left.
 Turn right into Woodside Ave, and then left at the end on to Nelson Rd.
 Follow this past Northcote Rd on the right, and Treatts Rd on the left, and you will reach an entrance to a bush reserve, Wombin Reserve, on your right.

 Turn into the reserve and follow the track for 200m beside a small creek to Swain Gardens.
 Walk through the gardens, which is an English garden with a maze of paths, surrounded by bushland.
 Stay near to the gully at the bottom, and step over a small wall on to a faint bush track.
 Follow this track down though Seven Little Australians Reserve, named after the book, whose author, Ethel Turner lived in Lindfield as she was writing it.
 The track stays on the right bank of the creek, and is vague in places.
 If you lose it, you should be able to pick it up again near the creek.